webdirektindia/theme-component-name/README.md

-# Techcommunity related topics component
+# Techcommunity theme component name
-This theme component is used to display tag based related topics on the topic details page above the suggested topics
+This a test theme component to create a document for deployment process of the component on Live.